Advancing Tools for Simulation-Based Inference: LHC application: pp->WZ

 \subsection{Parton level}

-At parton-level, we apply derivative learning at the SM point to learn the likelihood ratio employing repulsive ensembles.
+At parton level, we apply derivative learning at the SM point to learn the likelihood ratio employing repulsive ensembles.
 We tested that at parton level L-GATr yields only marginal improvements.
+This is due to the simplicity of the task, there is not much to be gained from increasing the sophistication of the network.
+Moreover, we also show results using the morphing-aware approach.

-We compute the derivatives using \madgraph's built-in reweighting functionality, by reweighting to parts of the full amplitude.
-It is important to reweight to the full amplitude and not only the amplitude corresponding to the helicity of each event, as \madgraph does by default --- see Refs.~\cite{Mattelaer:2016gcx,Belvedere:2024nzh} for more details.
+We compute the parton-level derivatives and likelihood ratios using the built-in reweighting functionality of \madgraph.
+It is important to reweight to the full amplitude and not only the amplitude corresponding to the helicity of each event, as it is done by default in \madgraph\ --- see Refs.~\cite{Mattelaer:2016gcx,Belvedere:2024nzh} for more details.

 As input features for the parton-level training, we use the Mandelstam variables $s$ and $t$, together with the charge of the final-state $W$.
-We then train the derivative networks at the SM point $\theta_0$ and evaluate the likelihood ratio using data samples generated at the SM point and at the exemplary BSM point $c_{\Phi WB} = 1, c_{WWW} = c_{\Phi q}^{(3)} = 0.1$.
-The SM training dataset consists of 300k events.
-We use 100k events vor validation.
-The SM and BSM test datasets contain 200k events.
-We scale the input as well as output features to mean zero and standard deviation one.
+We evaluate the likelihood ratio using data samples generated at the SM point and at the exemplary BSM point $c_{\Phi WB} = 1, c_{WWW} = c_{\Phi q}^{(3)} = 0.1$.
+We train the derivative networks at the SM point $\theta_0$ using a training dataset containing 300k events and a validation dataset using 100k events.
+For morphing-aware learning, each training dataset is composed of 250k SM points and 250k BSM points.
+The choice of morphing basis points is detailed in App.~\ref{app:morphing-aware LHC}.
+The SM and BSM test datasets contain 100k and 300k events, respectively.
+For derivative learning, we scale the input as well as output features to mean zero and standard deviation one.

 First, we look at the average log-likelihood ratio using the SM sample.
-We show the results of the derivative learning for a single non-zero Wilson coefficient in Fig.~\ref{fig:WZ_parton_1D}.
-The differences to the true log-likelihood ratio are orders of magnitude smaller than the overall log-likelihood, and the uncertainty estimate using repulsive ensembles is correspondingly small.
+We show the results of the derivative learning and the morphing-aware approach for a single non-zero Wilson coefficient in Fig.~\ref{fig:WZ_parton_1D}.
+For the derivative learning approach, the differences to the true log-likelihood ratio are orders of magnitude smaller than the overall log-likelihood, and the uncertainty estimate using repulsive ensembles is correspondingly small.
 This reflects that the training dataset and the evaluation dataset are generated at the same $\theta$-point.
-Similarly, the 2-dimensional correlations from derivative learning, displayed in Fig.~\ref{fig:WZ_parton_2D}, are in excellent agreement with the true log-likelihood ratio.
-The uncertainty estimates from the repulsive ensembles are again very small.
+The morhping-aware approach performs worse but still provides a good estimation of the true likelihood ratio.
+The largest deviations from the true log-likelihood ratio appear across the $c_{WWW}$ dimension.
+A possible explanation --- as can be inferred by the flat shape close to zero of the true curve --- could be that the quadratic SMEFT operator insertion dominates over the linear one, complicating the choice of suitable morphing basis points.